Taxation of Polish companies from A to Z

 A company being a CIT payer is obliged to tax its income on an ongoing basis generally at the rate of 19% or 9%.
 The CIT rate of 9% is applied to the taxation of income other than capital gains and can be used e.g. by the so-called small taxpayers, i.e. by commercial companies whose turnover in the previous tax year did not exceed EUR 2 million gross.

 The payment of profit to a shareholder of a company being a CIT payer results in the occurrence of revenue on the part of the shareholder and the necessity to tax it at 19% PIT/CIT (depending on the status).
 Therefore, in the economic sense, the effect of double taxation is created (first at the company level, then at the shareholder level).

 However, fulfilling specific conditions makes it possible to exempt the dividends paid to shareholders being CIT payers from taxation (the so-called dividend exemption), in particular the company receiving the dividend must directly have no less than 10% of shares in the capital of the company paying the dividend for at least 2 years (in the case of Switzerland, this threshold is 25%) – importantly, this condition can also be fulfilled after the payment of the dividend.

-If the dividend is paid by the company to a foreign entity, the declaration on the fulfilment of the exemption conditions should also contain the confirmation that this entity is the actual recipient (beneficial owner) of the amounts paid.
-In addition, it is necessary to document the location of the registered office for tax purposes with a certificate of residence.
+If the dividend is paid by the company to a foreign entities, the declaration on the fulfilment of the exemption conditions should also contain the confirmation that this foreign company is the actual recipient (beneficial owner) of the amounts paid.
+In addition, it is necessary to document the location of the registered office for tax purposes with a certificate of tax residence.

-Since 2021, limited partnerships have been payers of corporate income tax.
+Since 2021, limited partnerships have been payers of CIT.

 There are two types of partners in a limited partnership – general partners and limited partners.
 The status of the partner may have an impact on the amount of the economic burden of the tax.